Software · systems · creative infrastructure

 Learning behavior product

-• What A typing education platform focused on practice, feedback, rhythm, and measurable improvement.
+• What A typing platform built around practice, feedback, and measurable improvement.

 • Key decisions